MathieuPronovost/Frequency_Modulation_Emulator/README.md

 # Frequency_Modulation_Emulator
-Program written in Java that emulates frequency modulation by using different parameters that the user inputs.
+Program written in Java that emulates frequency modulation by using parameters inputted by the user.